 The addition of Ethan Johnstone’s bustling live drums and Jon Hawkins’ buyant bass synths are a sonic shot in the arm for the EP’s four tracks.
-“Shinzo no Tobira,” a cover originally by Japanese new wave band Mariah, brings a heightened presence and edge to the ethereal pop tune with spirited synths and jagged guitar lines.
-Original tracks like “Hard Year” buzz and seethe with all the grit and emotion of Depeche Mode, while Jeff Zeigler’s production seamlessly stitches up the synthetic and organic parts.
+“Shinzo no Tobira,” originally by Japanese new wave band Mariah, brings a heightened presence and edge to an ethereal pop tune with spirited synths and jagged guitar lines.
+Original tracks like “Hard Year” buzz and seethe with all the grit and emotion of Depeche Mode, while Jeff Zeigler’s production seamlessly stitches up synthetic and organic parts.

 Ahead of the EP release, Opin’s Hovater and Wine spoke to the All Scene Eye about the making of the EP, their new practice space, and their upcoming second album.

 You released your debut full-length last year, and you’re working on the follow-up now.
 How does the EP fit into that timeline?

 Hovater: I think of the EP as bridging the gap between the first album and the one that we’ll inevitably put out, probably sometime next year.
 We brought in Jon and Ethan, and they learned a bunch of the songs from the self-titled so we could play them live, but in the practice process, we ended up writing stuff just because we were all jamming together.
 That’s kind of how this came together.
 Now we’ve transitioned completely over to writing as a group, but this is kind of the in-between.

 Wine: There’s one track that was there in demo form from the first record, two tracks that were entirely new, and then the Mariah cover, which was something we learned to play live because we wanted some sort of other variable.